dorwinl3894/dorwinl3894/README.md

 # 📊 Dorwin Liang

 **`Data Analyst`**

-- I am a senior majoring in Computer Information Systems with a concentration in Data Analytics (Graduating May 2024).
+Hello!
+I am a senior majoring in Computer Information Systems with a concentration in Data Analytics (Graduating May 2024).
-- I am passionate about solving business problems with data and building visualizations to present them in a captivating way.
+My passion involves solving business problems with data and building visualizations to present them in a captivating way.
-- My professional experience includes internships in a variety of sectors including non profit, small businesses, government, and large multinational corporations, which all utilized my skillset in data analytics and business to contribute to the company’s success.
+My professional experience includes internships in a variety of sectors including non profit, small businesses, government, and large multinational corporations, which all utilized my skillset in data analytics and business to contribute to the company’s success.

 ---